pollyweb-org/pollyweb-docs/2 🏔️ Landscape/1 💼 Business landscape/03 🔎 Searching landscape/00 🔎 Searching index.md

-🔎 Online search engines landscape FAQ
+🔎 Online search engines landscape
 ===

 🎯 Search is vital to online transactions because it allows consumers: